 The Book of Mormon As History

 The Book of Mormon tells us that a group from Israel came to the Americas and founded a great civilization.
 It documents many places, persons, and events.
-The Native Americans are claimed to be the modern descendents of these people.
+The Native Americans are claimed to be the modern descendants of these people.
 However, there does not appear to be any archeological, manuscript, linguistic, or genetic support for this version of history.
-[See Various Inconsistencies]
+[See Evaluating The Book of Mormon]